 Thursday is our weekly minimum day for grades 1-6.
-All Kindergarten students will attend from 8:15 a.m. until 11:45 a.m. each Thursday.
+All Kindergarten students will attend from 7:50 a.m. until 11:10 a.m. each Thursday.
 They will also attend at this time on most other scheduled minimum days.
 These days are noted in the school calendar which is distributed at the beginning of the school year and available on our website.
-A notice will also go home the week before.
+A notice will also go home via the teacher and/or school office the week before.